PROCESS: THE DISCIPLINARY HEARING

 At the same time the self governing body (being regulatory in nature) cannot advocate on behalf of the interest of it's members, but must approach the issue from the perspective of public interest.
 In doing so it must at all times be cognizant of the professional's rights.But a more important principle was violated by the proceeding of the council.
 They took this step, so destructive of all the applicant's prospects in life and of his rights and status of a professional man, without the slightest notice to him, without hearing him or giving him any opportunity of defending himself, and they did it with such secrecy that he was not aware of the fact for several years after.Even in 1879, the Court concluded that the law was very clear on the point that McConnell could not be removed from the register without notice and the opportunity of being heard.

-The issue then
+The issue then is to

 There are, I respectively suggest, two cases which illustrate judicial concern.